curious-liberal/yapli/.github/pull_request_template.md

 - [ ] Enhancement (expand on / improve an existing feature)
 - [ ] This change requires a documentation update

+## Screenshots

+If this PR affects the UI in any way, please include screenshots.
+If not, you can delete this section.

 # Checklist:

 - [ ] My code follows the style guidelines of this project